PaulKinlan/paul.kinlan.me/content/2018-04-15-share-target-api.markdown

 ---
+date: 2018-04-15 13:20:31+00:00
+description: Share Target API is now in Chrome breaking down one of the last silos of native platforms
 slug: web-share-target-api
-date: 2018-04-15T13:20:31.000Z
+summary: The Web Share Target API is now available in Chrome Canary on Android.
+This API allows websites to register as share targets, similar to native apps.
+You declare a URL template in your web app manifest, using variables like {title}, {text}, and {url}.
+While there are limitations such as only supporting text and requiring PWA installation, this API is a significant step towards better web integration with host platforms.
+tags:
+- Web Share Target API
+- Progressive Web Apps
+- PWAs
+- Android
+- Chrome
+- Web App Manifest
+- navigator.share
+- Intents
+- Sharing
+- Platform Integration
-title: "Web Share Target API"
+title: Web Share Target API
-tags: ['pwa', 'intents', 'web intents']
-description: "Share Target API is now in Chrome breaking down one of the last silos of native platforms"

 ---

 I'm constantly worried that on the web platform we are creating [unintended